Liverpool & Inner West Line

-The Liverpool & Inner West Line (numbered T3, coloured orange) is a commuter rail service operated by Sydney Trains in the Inner West and Western suburbs of Sydney.
+The T3 Liverpool & Inner West Line is a suburban rail service operated by Sydney Trains in the Inner West and Western suburbs of Sydney.
 It operates from the City Circle to via the Main Suburban railway line to and the Main Southern railway line from there to Liverpool.

+Since 2024, the line has been numbered T3 and is coloured orange on maps and wayfinding information.